 President Gauck, I’d like to talk about the economy.
 What do you think: Could it be that for 50% of all US citizens today, the standard of living as enjoyed by East German citizens 30 years ago would be heaven on earth?
 Including the educational opportunities for their children?
 What do you think, Mister Gauck: are today’s Greek pensioners better off or worse than East German pensioners were 30 years ago?
 Wouldn’t that make an interesting discussion.

-But you can forget about it.
+But you can forget about having it.
 I realize that.
 As soon as you say „socialism“, some German will say „But what are the employers going to say about that?“ And that is a good question.
 The Germans have jobs they can’t live on, but they can still lose them.
-Then they still won’t be able to live but won’t even have jobs any more.
+Then they still won’t be able to live but they won’t even have jobs any more.
 When you’re in the Colosseum, at least you want to feel like you belong.
 Your actual function has ceased to matter.
-In the end, the addage ‚whatever creates jobs is social‘ simply means that you can feel needed somehow.
-Even if you’re just the fodder for the lions.
+In the end, the addage ‚whatever creates jobs is society’s business‘ simply means that you can feel needed somehow.
+Even if you’re just needed as fodder for the lions.

 We are governed by fear, ladies and gentlemen.
 By fear.
 How do you make people buy into a braindead Ponzi scheme like that state-sponsored ‚Riester pension fund‘?
 By scaring them with the ‚pension gap‘.
 This has been done systematically.
 The pension gap is a chimera, because the redistributive model is the only one that makes sense, and it’s just the sensible system to have for the majority of the population.
 And it can’t fail, as long as you don’t destroy it on purpose.
 Pension funds are the ones that can fail.
 Completely!
 Everything you could possibly save up can lose all of its value.
 Nobody knows what things will be like in 30 years.
-Even squirrels recover only 30% of the nuts they hide!
-And they are not even obstructed by financial advisers.
+Not even squirrels recover more than 30% of all the nuts they hide!
+And squirrels don’t even have financial advisers to get in their way.